aganovia/ParkingAppTutorial/README.md

 The first part of the function checks again to make sure that permissions are granted.
 Although we already added one permissions check, you will notice that if you get rid of that "if" check, Android Studio will notify you that what you're trying to do with the fusedLocationProviderClient requires location permissions from the user, and will strongly suggest that you add it.
 Although it may not be entirely necessary, it's a good safety precaution to have in place with most location-related operations.

 This is where our fusedLocationProviderClient comes in.
 First, we request location updates using our location request and callback to ensure that we have access to the most accurate location information available to us.
 Next, we check to make sure that the location we're retrieving is not null.
-If not, we retrieve its latitude, longitude, the time at which it was retrieved, and the date on which it was retrieved and store this in our global variables.
+If not, we retrieve its latitude, longitude, the time at which it was retrieved, and the date on which it was retrieved and store the data in our global variables.
 Next, we simply set the text of our TextViews that we passed in so this location data is communicated to the user's screen.

 We will use this getLastLocation() function each time our "Update Location" button is pressed.
 Add this click listener to your onViewCreated() code, and pass the text views that display latitude, longitude, the first address line, and the second address line, as well as our location callback: